Sergie-AGA/web-dev-explorer-next/docs/world-of-css-effects.md

 There are tests for the following elements

 - Any of the listed effects
-- CssPhoneContainer, as it involves more interactive points
+- `CssPhoneContainer`, as it involves more interactive points
-- ProjectSidebar, since it involves stateful interactivity
+- `ProjectSidebar`, since it involves stateful interactivity
-- useUIChange store, as it uses core business logic
+- `useUIChange` store, as it uses core business logic